flav-io/flav-io.github.io/docs/dev-install.md

 To upgrade your development installation, you simple have to `git pull`.
 The package is automatically kept up to date thanks to the `-e` flag used above.

+However, if dependencies change, you might have to repeat the above installation command with the `--upgrade` flag added to make sure the updated dependencies are installed.